 NGIoT Thematic workshop series on IoT and Edge Computing

-This workshop is part of the thematic workshop series organised by Next Generation IoT (NGIoT).
-The workshops are hosted by NGIoT and EU-Iot projects together with the European Commission + relevant associations, networks, projects and organisations.
+This workshop on Smart Cities and Communities is part of a thematic workshop series on IoT and Edge computing, organised by the NGIoT and EU-IoT Coordination and Support Actions in collaboration with the European Commission and relevant associations, networks, and projects.

 - Martin Brynskov (Presentation available here PDF)